KohakuBlueleaf/LyCORIS/README.md

   pip install .
   ```

-A detilaed description of the network arguments is provided in [docs/Network-Args.md](docs/Network-Args.md).
+A detailed description of the network arguments is provided in [docs/Network-Args.md](docs/Network-Args.md).

 #### kohya script